AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 - [PROBLEM] Pattern needs DRYer code
 - [PROBLEM] Pattern code is not correct/semantic/accessible/etc
 - [PROBLEM] pattern code is missing 'alt' attributes
+- All files include an empty line at the end of the file.

 ### Add patterns using Twig and JSON
 - When possible we should be using and extending Twig blocks
 - Even header number can be passed in `<h{{ header.level }} `, etc.
 - [PROBLEM] Pattern Twig isn't integrated properly in d8